Chapter 3 : The Election

 ‘Just give us the word...
 I’m sure Hermione and Ginny would love to come as well,’ Harry said smiling, giving Neville a small hug, clapping him on his back.
 Words could not describe how happy he was for his friend as Ron followed.

 ‘Thanks.
 Well, I should be getting back to Gran – should be almost time to start the voting soon.
 I’ll catch you guys later.’
 Neville gave them a little wave as he started off in to the packed crowd of the Atrium.

 ‘Well, you don’t see that every day.
 Good for Neville,’ Ron said cheerfully, resuming the search for Hermione and Ginny that Harry had already started.

 ‘I still don’t see them anywhere...’ he said absent-mindedly, noticing that five separate lines were now beginning to form near the fountain of the Atrium.

-‘Well, we should probably just move forward.
-Dad told me earlier to meet near the lifts if we ever got lost.’
+‘We should probably just move forward.
+Dad told me earlier to meet near the lifts if we ever got separated.’

 Nodding his head in agreement, he followed Ron through the crowd.
-Worrying slightly at Hermione and Ginny’s disappearance, he pressed on.
-It took more than double the time that it normally would to reach the lifts but was relieved when he saw the Weasleys, Hermione and Ginny waiting for them by the lifts on the outskirts of the Atrium.
+It took more than double the time that it normally would to reach the lifts but Harry was relieved when he saw the Weasleys, Hermione and Ginny waiting for them on the outskirts of the Atrium.

 ‘Been wondering where you two were!’
 Hermione called out to them as they got closer.
 Your line must have been moving a lot slower than ours.’